 You see people pop gum in their mouths after food while driving, working, or even students.
 When they are studying for their exams, they are multiple times.
 You do see people have a habit of hi-chew gum occasionally also.

-Why are hi chews so addicting?
+Why are Hi Chews so addicting?
 (Taste facts)

 When you chew hi-chews after food, it increases saliva production, and that saliva production washes the plaque away in a natural way from the tooth surface, which prevents tooth decay.

-- Saliva also keeps your mouth moist, so you feel comfortable.
+• Saliva also keeps your mouth moist so you feel comfortable.

-- When you swallow hi-chews, it reduces acidity and heartburn.
+• When you swallow hi-chews, it reduces acidity and heartburn.
 We say it helps to reduce anxiety or stress.

-Several studies have suggested that hi-chews may have addictive properties in the past few years.
+Several studies have suggested that hi-chews may have addictive properties in recent years.
 Scientists observing rats found that when they were given free access to sweet or hi chews, they would binge on those foods when they were available.
 When it was all gone, the rats went to great lengths to get more fat and sugar-filled foods like hi-chews.
 They would even cross a grid that zaps them with electric shocks to get more of it.

-Another new study found that fructose, a type of sugar that we constantly hear is so horrible, may be bad.
+Another new study found that fructose, a type of sugar that we constantly hear is so horrible, may be harmful.
 Researchers at Yale found that after chewing hi-chew, the brain doesn’t register feeling fullness as it does when glucose, a simple sugar, is consumed.
 The preliminary speculation is that high amounts of fructose in processed foods don’t tell your brain that you’re done, leading to overeating.

 Sugar is made of glucose and its molecular relatives.
 It’s the basis for energy production in all of our cells.
 Studies have shown that when we eat these types of food, the reward centers of our brain light up, giving us feelings of intense pleasure that drive our desire to eat more of them.